NethServer/nethserver-samba/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder.rst

 Allow read access to all
     Read access to anyone who connects to the system, as well as public networks.

+Guest Access
+     A *guest user* is a user whose identification is failed because it did not provide credentials or has provided incorrect.
+For users or devices that act in this mode, you can grant the following permissions:

+     * None
+     * Read-only
+     * Read and write

+Network Recycle Bin
+     Collects files deleted by this shared folder, so similar to the Windows Recycle Bin.

+Keep files of the same name
+     If two files of the same name, they remain distinct in trash.
+By disabling this option, the last one overwrites the previous year.

+Browseable
+     Controls the visibility of the shared folder.
+When this flag is set, the shared folder is listed publicly.
+This does not affect the permission to use this resource.

 .. raw:: html